AnnaMa7789/xueqima_challenge_MercadoLibre/docs/analysis.md

 Attributes Entry Count
 Attributes Completeness**

-The weight of each factor is determined by correlation coefficient, in other words, how significant the impact of each factor on sales ranking within category.
+The weight assigned to each factor is determined by its correlation coefficient, which quantifies the significance of its impact on a product's sales ranking within its category.

-With scoring system implemented, low (below 25th percentile) and median (25th ~ 50th percentile)  score products are identified.
-To achieve highest ROI, fix plan is provided for products with high sales increase potentail and with easy fix (title related issues)
+After implementing the scoring system, products are identified as having low (below the 25th percentile) or median (25th to 50th percentile) quality scores.
+To maximize return on investment (ROI), a corrective action plan is specifically generated for products that exhibit both a high potential for sales increase and issues that are straightforward to resolve, such as those related to product titles.

 3. **Key Findings**:
 - Main insights from EDA